Coy Bowles: Coy Bowles and The Fellowship

-Coy Bowles and The Fellowship is a band that fuses the roots of blues with the spontaneity of jazz and twinges of gospel, country and rock.
+Coy Bowles and The Fellowship is a band that fuses the roots of blues with jazz and elements of gospel, country and rock.
 According to Bowles, the idea behind The Fellowship is to have a group of musicians playing together under one common goal – to play your heart out and get down with the get down.
 When Bowles began writing music, he arranged the tunes in a way so that the listener could appreciate the songs for the melody and lyrics, but still have sections where the music was highly improvisational.
 He wanted the music he composed to possess a distinct and original sound, while still giving a nod to his musical heroes.
 In 2006, Coy Bowles and the Fellowship released their first album Into the Distance, the year before he joined Zac Brown Band.
 Coy Bowles and the Fellowship continue to play in the Atlanta area when he is not on the road with Zac Brown Band.